HackerYou/HYFallBootcamp2014/Wordpress/Week 7/Day 1/1-introduction_to_wordpress.md

 ## Explore the Wordpress Dashboard

-Use the Wordpress Codex to help you learn about the admin dashboard.
+Use the Wordpress Codex to help you learn about the admin dashboard: http://codex.wordpress.org/Administration_Panels

-http://codex.wordpress.org/Administration_Panels

-**Exercises**:
+The dashboard allows you to:

+* Configure WordPress (reading/writing settings, permalinks, )
+* Add / Edit Content
+* Manage Comments
+* Customize the look of your website

+**Exercise**:

 By the end of the week you will have a fully functional personal Wordpress website online.
 By the end of the day you should have most of the content for your website added.

-* Add at least one page (e.g. about me)
+* Add at least one page (e.g. about/bio)
 * Migrate your blog posts here (you've been blogging right?)
 * Comment on your own post/page
 * Use the admin interface to delete the comment.